AE Analysis

 Dalsen is an analysis app written by another pilot.

-There are a handful of pilots in the award who were not on the previous seniority olist.
+There are always a handful of pilots in the award who were not on the previous seniority list.
 I did not go back and add these pilots to the seniority and projected category lists.

 PDF version